Search

 app.Run();

-You can then visit /swagger or /swagger/v1/swagger.json to see Swagger output.
+You can then visit /swagger or /swagger/v1/swagger.json to see the generated Swagger document.

 Configuration